dimitri-nicolo/calico/maintenance/ebpf/enabling-ebpf.md

   In this example, you would use `60F939227672BC3D5A1B3EC9744B2B21.gr7.us-west-2.eks.amazonaws.com` for `KUBERNETES_SERVICE_HOST` and `443` for `KUBERNETES_SERVICE_PORT` when creating the config map.

-* Docker Enterprise and Rancher neither allow `kube-proxy` to be disabled nor provide a stable address for the API server that is suitable for the next step.
+* MKE and Rancher neither allow `kube-proxy` to be disabled nor provide a stable address for the API server that is suitable for the next step.
 The best option on these platforms is to

   * Let {{site.prodname}} connect to the API server as through `kube-proxy` (by skipping the step below to create the